 C-sections can cause breastfeeding problems.
 Pain medication given to you for recovery can cross over into your milk and cause a sleepy baby.
 Sleepy babies have trouble nursing.
 Also, moms aren’t always able to breastfeed within that first hour postpartum due to recovery from surgery.
 Some hospitals may rush to supplement, which can cause issues with long-term breastfeeding success.
 This study showed that women who had a cesarean section had a “significant delay in initiating breastfeeding compared with women giving birth vaginally”.

 The point is to use interventions judiciously.
 With our high c-section and epidural rates, my sense is that many people don’t understand the full picture.
-There are ways we can optimize interventions such as having a Gentle Cesarean.
-Bottom line, we need to know the risks and benefits; and then make the best choice for ourselves, our families and our births.
+We need to know the risks and benefits, then make the best choice for ourselves, our families, and our births.

 How about you?

 Did you have a natural birth?
 Why or why not?